-- 1. In mixed-use areas, preserve adequate square footage of commercial uses to meet the daily needs of the community.
-Support a diverse local economy with thriving small and local-serving businesses while promoting new residential development. - 2.
-Maintain Crockett's unique character while removing barriers to economic vitality, making the housing stock more resilient and sustainable, and creating new and diverse housing opportunities. - 3.
-Coordinate with the C&H Sugar refinery to ensure that plans for future use of its properties are consistent with the community's vision for long-term growth. - Encourage improved community appearance through graffiti removal, litter reduction, street and sidewalk maintenance, abatement of illegal dumping, and code enforcement. - 5.
+- 1. In mixed-use areas, support development of a thriving and diverse local economy with neighborhood-scale businesses to serve the daily needs of the community while promoting new residential development. - 2.
+Respect Crockett's historic context and maintain its unique character while removing barriers to economic vitality, making the housing stock more resilient and sustainable, and creating new and diverse housing opportunities. - 3.
+Coordinate with the C&H Sugar Refinery to ensure that plans for future use of its properties are consistent with the community's vision for long-term growth. - 4.
+Support community beautification and safety through graffiti removal, litter reduction, street and sidewalk maintenance, abatement of illegal dumping, and effective code enforcement. - 5.
 Encourage Caltrans to beautify and maintain their rights-of-way in Crockett, particularly along pedestrian pathways. - 6.
-Encourage preservation, sensitive rehabilitation, and adaptive reuse of older buildings, particularly those identified as local historic places, and recognize Crockett's authentic character, walkable scale, and inventory of historic buildings as assets and amenities to attract businesses, visitors, and investment to the community.
-(3-144) - 7.
-Consider height and density increases downtown, provided historic context is respected. - 8.
-Exempt adaptive reuse or re-tenanting of older downtown buildings from compliance with off-street parking requirements when appropriate. - 9.
-Elevate Crockett's role in the Bay Area as a regional hub for arts and culture, and strongly encourage galleries, artists housing, performance space, special events, and other activities that support the arts as an important part of local identity. - 10.
-Generally preserve public views of Carquinez Strait, San Francisco Bay, and other defining natural elements of the local landscape.
-Encourage new construction that enriches scenic quality of the community.
-(3-141) - 11.
+Encourage preservation, sensitive rehabilitation, and adaptive reuse of older buildings, particularly those identified as local historic places, and recognize Crockett's authentic character, walkable scale, and inventory of historic buildings as assets and amenities to attract businesses, visitors, and investment to the community. - 7.
+Acknowledge that Crockett's historic development pattern may preclude compliance with various zoning regulations, such as setback and off-street parking requirements, and enforce such regulations accordingly. - 8.
+Support efforts to elevate Crockett's role in the Bay Area as a regional hub for arts and culture, and strongly encourage galleries, artists housing, performance space, special events, and other activities that support the arts as an important part of local identity. - 9.
+Maintain public views of Carquinez Strait, San Pablo Bay, and other defining natural elements of the local landscape to the greatest extent possible.
+Encourage new construction that enriches scenic quality of the community. - 10.
 Protect and preserve the scenic quality of the Carquinez Strait, and encourage access for fishing, boating, hiking, cycling, and other recreational activities.
-(3-142)